Updated: May 21 at 3:43 p.m.

 The university does not approve the use of private residence for experimental research purposes.
 Such work at home raises a number of health and safety, and potential building and fire code related concerns that are subject to routine health and safety inspections and mitigation measure at the university laboratories and cannot be verified in a residential setting.
 These potential hazards include but are not limited to occupancy rating of the building (e.g. residential vs. research), electrical hazard associated with the use of the equipment (e.g. personnel safety, overload of circuitry, etc.), presence of untrained individuals in the research area, etc., none of which have been assessed by university.

 - Designate emergency personnel.

-Currently, there are no plans to restrict access to university research spaces.
-However, it is in the best interest of all that research groups to prepare for limited access.
+It is in the best interest of all that research groups are prepared for limited access to research spaces.
 Designate emergency personnel in advance in case access to research spaces becomes restricted.
 Emergency personnel may include positions directly responsible for:

 - Building or property safety and security.